 Here are some of our favourite looks and window treatments for your inspiration:

 This V-shaped Roman blind is an eye-catchy and innovative way to bring in some character to the room.
-Matched with the colour palette of the bedroom, it blends in harmoniously to the setting.
+Matched with the colour palette of the bedroom, these window blinds blend in harmoniously to the setting.

 Why pick one colour when you can have two?
 Using two different colours for the drapes and its alternative placement balances the effect and draws immediate attention.
-Try this at your home and see the difference.
+Try these designer blinds for windows at your home and see the difference.

 The minimalist theme of the bedroom gets a style boost with printed blinds.
 The orange and green motifs add colour and pattern to an otherwise simple theme.

 This is definitely a game changer for your room!
-This window furnishing amps up the neutral scheme of the room with its vibrant teal shade.
+This blinds curtain amps up the neutral scheme of the room with its vibrant teal shade.
 The pretty motif also gives it a graceful charm.

 The curtains and blinds combo can work wonders in giving the perfect contrast to this eclectic room.
 Playing with oranges and reds, aqua blue blinds with self print add a beautiful visual balance.